tfrvanhoorn/msc-thesis-utility-preserving-video-pseudonymization/README.md

 # MSc Thesis: Utility-Preserving Video Anonymization

+This repository accompanies the master's thesis "Preserving Video Utility via Consistent Subject- and Key derived Pseudonyms combined with Face Swapping" and documents the engineering workflow for the proposed SKPG-Swap framework.

+SKPG (Subject- and Key-derived Pseudonym Generator) is the trainable component.
+In this codebase it is primarily implemented as the KFAAR projector, so some pipeline naming predates the final thesis name.

+In the thesis experiments, SKPG-BB and SKPG-Reenact use the same trained pipeline with different inference rendering modes: `crop_bbox` and `faceadapter_reenactment`.
+The proposed SKPG-Swap method uses `faceadapter_swap`.

+The `thesis/` folder is kept for reference only.
+The actual writing assets were maintained locally and in Google Drive.
+The `notes/` folder was only lightly used, since most notes lived in external apps or on paper.

 This repository contains the full engineering workflow for utility-preserving face anonymization in video:

 1. Prepare datasets into a canonical naming contract.